-Sports was part of the modernity that the British brought with them to Palestine, some of which existed before their arrival, such as football.
-The 1920s saw an emergence of new sports (boxing, cross country, hockey, polo and others) and an acceleration in sports activities' pace.
-During that period, Palestinian sports were also institutionalized.
-This was presented by the administrative organization, leagues, tournaments, and the emergence of social-sports clubs that adopted sports as one of their essential components.
+Since 1920s, Palestine witnessed an acceleration in the emergence of social-athletic clubs.
 The majority of these clubs had their own fields.
 Still other teams were established as athletic organizations, and later incorporated social and cultural activities.
-As ‘sport” took its place among cultural and social activities, city and village football teams transformed into athletic clubs, changing their names accordingly.
+As sport took its place among cultural and social activities, city and village football teams transformed into athletic clubs, changing their names accordingly.
 In Palestine at the start of the ‘30s, Arab social athletic clubs numbered about twenty.

-Football was not limited to sports clubs.
+As a sport, football was not confined to schools and clubs.
 Many played football on alleys and streets.
 Others who had no headquarters or fields were forced to play on rough terrain which by time transformed into fields.
-At the same time, football games were held between neighborhoods Harat or between clans.
+On flat land that was convenient to play on, football games were also played between neighborhoods harat or between clans.
 Usually, a flat plot of land was chosen and cleaned from gravel and rocks.
-From these ‘fields’ players found their way to clubs.
+From these streets players found their way to clubs.

 Sports fields were part of the Zionist policy of seizing land.
 Zionist leaders were fully aware that acquisition of a land base in Palestine would be essential to the realization of the Zionist project.
 Among the ideological tools employed most ubiquitously by colonial movements in their efforts to justify acquisition of native lands were notions of “progress” and hierarchical schemes of social evolution.
 The Zionist also lamented communal forms of land tenure that Palestinians practiced into the twentieth century as causes of stagnation and waste in agricultural sector.

-In a document that Yekutieli titles “Memorandum of the Palestine Federation of Sports & Athletics ‘Maccabi’ World Organization,” Yekutieli outlined Maccabi’s aims and aspirations.
+In a document that Yekutieli (leader of the Maccabi Sports Organization) titles “Memorandum of the Palestine Federation of Sports & Athletics ‘Maccabi’ World Organization,” Yekutieli outlined Maccabi’s aims and aspirations.
 He wrote how adequate sport facilities were still lacking.
 Some Jewish clubs had acquired access to suitable grounds, but only on one-to two-year rental agreements from Arab landowners.
 This was financially inefficient and did not solve the serious long-term problem of owning sport infrastructure.
 Occasionally, Palestinian magazines criticized some Arab fields’ owners for leasing their fields to the Jewish teams.

-The Arab Palestine Sports Federation (APSF), which was established in April 1931, in coordination with the scout leadership and the Youth Congress, decided to hold an athletic skills exhibition on al-Bassa esplanade in Jaffa in July 1935.
-This parade was held as a response to the Maccabiad (a Jewish Olympiad that was held in 1932 and 1935).
-The organizing committee had a great desire to set up this exhibition on al-Bassa field (today's Bloomfield) in Jaffa.
+As a response to the Maccabiad (a Jewish Olympic event that was held in 1932 and 1935), the Arab Palestine Sports Federation (APSF) (founded in April 1931), in coordination with the Scouts movement and the Youth Congress Mu'tamar Ashabab, planned to hold an athletic show on the al-Bassa esplanade in Jaffa in July 1995 to answer the Maccabiad.
+The organizing committee had a great desire to set up this show on Al-Bassa field (today's Bloomfield) in Jaffa.
 It decided to build a temporary wall around it.
-But unfortunately, the municipality and the government opposed this idea.
+But the municipality and the government opposed this idea.
 Some of the teams were all but prohibited from practicing in preparation.
-The committee was forced to rent the field from its Arab owner, Abu Ghoss, because it had been rented to ha-Poel, a Jewish sports organization established in 1926 and affiliated with Histadrut, the Jewish trade union organization.
-Some of this organization's members tried to prevent Abu Ghoss from renting the field.
-However, he stood up to this threat, and did not submit to their wishes.
-He threatened to compel them to leave the field, so ha-Poel submitted to his request.
+Especially for this event, the committee was forced to rent the field from its Arab owner, Abu Ghoss, because it had been rented to Ha-Poel.
+Some of this organization's members tried to prevent him from renting the field.
+However, he didn't give in to Ha-Poel's demands, which ultimately complied with his request.

-Al-Ittihad newspaper stated that Al-Bassa Field is one of the most beautiful and well-organized fields in Palestine.
-The Jaffa Municipal Committee has agreed to make it special for sports under the responsibility of the Islamic Sports Club, and work will be completed this week after a high wall has been raised around it and a nice stadium was built on its side.
+Al-Ittihad newspaper reported in June 1946 that Al-Bassa Field is one of the most well-organized fields in Palestine.
+The Jaffa Municipal Committee has agreed to make it special for sports under the responsibility of the Islamic Sports Club, and work will be completed after a high wall has been raised around it and a nice stadium was built on its side.
 Its land was planted with palms, and it has become an important international stadium.
-The opening ceremony took place on its land on June 7th 1946, with a football match between the teams of ISC and the Arab Orthodox Union of Jerusalem under the patronage of the head of the municipality committee and the presence of some mayors and dignitaries in Palestine.
+The opening ceremony took place on its land on June 7th, 1946, with a football match between the teams of Islamic Sports Club of Jaffa and the Arab Orthodox Union of Jerusalem under the patronage of the head of the municipality committee and the presence of some mayors and dignitaries in Palestine.

-The (Arab) Palestinian Sports Federation was established in 1931.
-In late 1930s it was paralyzed due to the consequences of the Great 1936-1939 Revolt.
+In late 1930s the (Arab) Palestinian Sports Federation was paralyzed due to the consequences of the Great 1936-1939 Revolt.
 It was re-established in September 1944.
 Due to the increased number of clubs, this federation and its clubs were in dire need for fields.
 Many called out the municipalities for new fields however these calls did not find sufficient attention.

-Husni criticizes Rawdat Al Ma’aref for its shortcomings in many matters related to sports education including fields, “We lack fields, even one in every city that could be equipped with wooden seats and covered from the sun and rain for public’s comfort.”
+Husni criticized the school of Rawdat Al Ma’aref (founded in 1906) for its shortcomings in many matters related to sports education including field, “We lack fields, even one in every city that could be equipped with wooden seats and covered from the sun and rain for public’s comfort.”

 “The Terra Santa College field in Jerusalem attracts a large crowd every week and everyone is upset with its present condition, because the goal is not according to legal standards.
 And the ground is not clean, and there are no ropes to prevent the crowd, nor seats for its comfort, even though it charges a good fee for each match,” wrote Husni.

 There is no official or unofficial body in Nazareth that encourages sports.
-This negligence has become prominent in our town and some notables from Nazareth own a plot of land in a good location in the town that has been more than twenty years old.
+This negligence has become prominent in our town.
+Some notables from Nazareth own a plot of land in a good location in the town that has been more than twenty years old.
 It is use as field for football and other games.
-All the clubs and societies in Nazareth have demanded that the government put its hand on this piece of land and turn it into a public field for the town.
-This issue is still under discussion, but there are many attempts by a group of people who do not care about the benefits of the town who want to establish a building on this land so that Nazareth will be deprived of this field.
-Its youth also will be deprived of physical activities that the new generation become so badly needed.
-We are calling the official’s attention to prevent this bad situation from occurring.
+All the clubs and organizations in Nazareth have demanded that the government must put its hand on this piece of land and turn it into a public [football] field for the town.
+This issue is still under discussion.
+However, there are many attempts being made by a group of people who do not care about the benefits of the town.

-Regarding the fields in the city of Haifa, Johnny Mansour indicated that the stadiums were concentrated in the western region of Haifa, which is known as the Mawaris (after 1948, it became Jewish residential neighborhoods bearing the names “Kiryat Eliezer” and Kiryat Shmuel”).
-Clubs were established and lined up one after the other.
-In the following order: Islamic SC, Shabab Al Arab, Tarsana, and the Orthodox [later the National Orthodox School was built on this field].
-The fields are surrounded by raised wooden panels to prevent the infiltration of spectators without paying entrance fees.
-As for the Salesian field, it was bought by Sahaba Al Arab and surrounded it with concrete fence, while the rest of the fields were protected with woods.
+The Islamic SC, Shabab Al-Arab, Tirsana, Salisi (Salesian), Ittihad Al-Carmel, as well as the Orthodox (later the National Orthodox School was built on this field) all had their fields surrounded by raised wooden panels to prevent spectators from entering the fields without paying the entrance fee.
+As for the Salesian field, it was bought by Sabab Al-Arab and surrounded with concrete fence, while the rest were protected with woods.
 The fields also included Al Azizia, Al Nahda, Iraq Petroleum Company, National Sports Club, Al Ummah Al Arabi, Ain Ghazal, Ajzam Sports Team, and Palestine General Hospital.

-Sports fields were not limited to football only, but also to basketball and volleyball courts since these types of sports began to emerge in the second half of 1930s and developed after the reform of the Palestinian Sports Federation.
-The Orthodox in Jerusalem, the Orthodox and Andoni Club court in Jaffa and Salesian stadium in Haifa.
+The sports fields were not limited to football only, but also to basketball and volleyball courts since these types of sports began to emerge in the second half of 1930s and developed after the reform of the Palestinian Sports Federation.
+There were few basketball courts such as YMCA and Orthodox Club in Jerusalem, the Orthodox and Andhoni Club court in Jaffa and Salesian court in Haifa.
+In addition, there were a plenty of them among the Jewish clubs' basketball teams.

 Issam Khalidi, “Body and Ideology: Early Athletics in Palestine: 1900-1948,” JerusalemQuarterly 27 (2007): 44-58.